luyadev/luya/modules/errorapi/README.md

 ### Module setup

-add this line to your composer.json
+add this line to your composer.json and run the `composer install` command

 ```
 "luyadev/luya-module-errorapi" : "^1.0@dev",